lucianoiam/dpfwebui/README.md

 to map some useful plugin methods, like the ones shown in the first code example of this README.

-The bridge in a nutshell:
+The bridge interface in a nutshell:

 ```
 // Send ( js → cpp )